-Professional and consulting fees increased 41.5% from \$1.7 million in the six months ended June 30, 2010 to \$2.4 million in the comparable period in 2011 primarily due to \$0.5 million in higher variable stock based compensation expense, which increased from \$0.7 million to \$1.2 million, due to a higher price in our common stock.
-Legal and accounting fees associated with the preparation of our registration statement on Form 10 to transfer the listing of our common stock onto the NASDAQ Global Market were \$0.5 million in the six months ended June 30, 2011.
-We expect to incur additional costs related to the listing of our common stock in the third quarter of 2011.
+Professional and consulting fees increased 37.2% from \$3.8 million in 2010 to \$5.2 million in 2011.
+Variable stock based compensation for equity awards granted to strategic advisors increased \$0.7 million from \$2.0 million to \$2.7 million due to an increase in our stock price.
+Legal and accounting fees associated with the preparation of our SEC registration statement on Form 10 in connection with the listing of our common stock onto the NASDAQ Global Market were \$0.7 million in 2011.
+Also in 2011, we incurred \$0.2 million in legal expenses associated with Research Affiliates.